Sidelined by pandemic, Trump campaign turns to digital shows

 “China basically screwed the whole world with their lies” about the origin of the coronavirus, Trump Jr. said, before addressing the theory that the pandemic began in a live-animal “wet market” in Wuhan, the epicenter of the Chinese outbreak.
 “The world would be a better place if China cared a little more about feeding their own people so they don’t have to eat bats.
 I don’t know, just a casual observation.”

-Since the Trump campaign went fully virtual on March 13, its programs have averaged about 300,000 viewers an evening and, all told, each video has received at least 1 million hits, according to campaign spokeswoman Erin Perrine.
-She added that the shows drew a combined millions more views in April across all of its platforms: Facebook, YouTube, Twitter, Twitch, Mixr, and the campaign’s own website, with Facebook by far the biggest source of traffic.
+Since the Trump campaign went fully virtual on March 13, each video has received at least 1 million hits, according to campaign spokeswoman Erin Perrine.
+She added that the shows drew more than 300 million combined views in April across all of its platforms: Facebook, YouTube, Twitter, Twitch, Mixr, and the campaign’s own website, with Facebook by far the biggest source of traffic.

 Tuesday’s installment, which featured House GOP leader Kevin McCarthy of California, had received 10,943 views on YouTube as of mid-Friday morning.
 The campaign declined to release any information as to what it could glean in terms of the identify or demographics or hometown of its viewers, all of which was mined from rally sign-ups.